Shaigiya tribe: Social behavior

 Children in the Shaigiya tribe like to play a kind of game called Seega, which is similar to tic-tac-toe.
 First they draw a big square with 9 small squares inside on the sand, two children play, each has five stones, each stone of a different color.
 Each tries to align their own stones in a line of 3, while the other blocks and tries to prevent his/her adversary from making a straight line.

-The Shaygiya greeting is similar to most other tribal Sudanese greetings or Muslim greetings.
-When the Shaigiya people meet someone who is older, they say, “As-salamu alaykum ya haj” or “Marhaban ya haj”, pat their hands on the left shoulder and then shake hands.
-If they meet their friend, they would say “Marhaban" or “Ezayakum”.
+The Shaigiya greeting is similar to most other tribal Sudanese greetings or Muslim greetings.
+When the Shaigiya people meet someone who is older, they say, "As-salamu alaykum ya haj" or "marhaban ya haj", pat their hands on the left shoulder and then shake hands.
+If they meet their friend, they would say "marhaban" or "ezayakum".
 Ladies hug each other and shake hands.

 When there is a wedding, the groom applies henna, a kind of black decoration that people usually put on their hands and feet.
 Henna is applied as a paste made of dried and powdered Lawsonia leaves, with added oil and water.
 Brides use it in a decorative manner, usually with floral decorations.
 If applied once, it takes on a reddish hue, twice will turn it black.

 Eating habits are typical almost throughout Sudan: breakfast is around 10am, lunch is at 3pm and dinner at 7pm.
 The main course will always be a kind of bread called gurrasa, which is made of flour.
 It is usually dipped into meat curries.
 They have black tea with sugar after every meal.

 When someone dies, funeral rites for the dead are carried out immediately.
 The families of the dead wear black or white, and the men take the corpse, wash it and cover it with large white sheet and bury it.
 Widows usually mourn for a stipulated four-month and ten day period.

-When a baby is born, the baby’s mother and the town's women ululate (zaghareed) to announce the baby's arrival, and after 7 days, the family hosts a party to give the newborn baby a name.
+When a baby is born, the baby's mother and the town's women ululate (zaghareed) to announce the baby's arrival, and after 7 days, the family hosts a party to give the newborn baby a name.